nachocaru/xaprb.com/content/blog/2006-03-11-many-to-one-problems-in-sql.md

   </tr>
 </table>

 Next it updates each `Price` value in the left-hand side from the column on the right-hand side.
 But wait, the value appears twice &#8212; that means logically, Apples are being assigned $5.00 twice, and Oranges are being assigned both $4.00 and $6.00 prices.
 Danger, Will Robinson!
 Which one wins?
-As it turns out, in MySQL again the &#8220;first&#8221; value wins.
-Not in SQL Server 2000, though &#8212; the &#8220;last&#8221; one wins on that platform, if memory serves.
-It doesn&#8217;t really matter the particulars of which value wins; it would be more legitimate if the database server threw an error, in my opinion.
+As it turns out, in MySQL again the "first" value wins.
+Not in SQL Server 2000, though &#8212; the "last" one wins on that platform, if memory serves.
+It doesn't really matter the particulars of which value wins; it would be more legitimate if the database server threw an error, in my opinion.

 I can think of a few ways to avoid this situation.